-On this half day spring foraging walk, you'll learn about edible wild plants that grow freely around us, using all of your senses, then we'll make something you can eat from our harvest.
+On these half day spring, summer and autumn foraging walks, you'll learn about edible wild plants that grow freely around us, using all of your senses, then we'll make something you can eat from our harvest.

 Just on the outskirts of Brighton & Hove, Stanmer Park (Stanmer from the Anglo-Saxon words ‘stan’ meaning ‘stone’ and ‘mere’ meaning ‘pond’ - so stony pond), is a local nature reserve, and has beautiful woodland walks and extensive open lands.

 It’s an important species-rich habitat, where you can find an abundance of wild plants to forage for food and medicine.

 On this seasonal foraging walk you'll:

 • learn ways to tune in to your senses

 • get to know plants using all of your senses

 • meet and identify lots of wild, abundant, local plants that you can eat